After years of suspicion, reckoning for high-flying R. Kelly

 Prosecutors in Brooklyn have lined up multiple female accusers — mostly identified in court papers as “Jane Does” — and cooperating former associates who have never spoken publicly before about their experiences with Kelly.

-Kelly had rules barring partners leaving their room to eat to go to the bathroom without receiving his permission and from looking at other men.
-He told them how they should dress, and required them to call him “Daddy."
+Kelly had rules barring partners leaving their room to eat or to go to the bathroom without receiving his permission and from looking at other men.
+He told them how they should dress and required them to call him “Daddy.”

 The breadth of the latest investigation also brings a new twist that sets it apart from other signature #MeToo era cases like those of Jeffrey Epstein and Harvey Weinstein: Prosecutors say there will be new evidence about at least two underage “John Doe” victims.